sdmp/sdmp.github.io/index.md

 	and respond with resources.
 * [Session Keys](/docs/session): Establishing a session key for network communications.
 * [TCP Network](/docs/tcp): Implementation of communication and session specifications over TCP.
-* [Social](/docs/social): "Social network" interactions, and how to interpret them.

 ---

 ## Get involved

 * Read through this entire document and make sure it is human-readable, consistent, and sane.
-* [File issues][issues] if you find anything wrong or questionable, anywhere on this page.
+* [File issues][issues] if you find anything wrong or questionable.
-* Create [pull requests][pullrequest] if you spot anything wrong or missing and you want to propose a fix, including spelling or grammar errors!
-(Please make pull requests against the `development` branch.)
+* Create [pull requests][pullrequest] if you want to propose a fix, including spelling or grammar errors!
 * If you have questions, you can even [file issues][issues] for those, too!

 ---